hci-lab-um/heuristics-for-test-tool-design/README.md

 # Read Me for idea-t: a framework including 12 heuristics
 ## influencing the design-evaluation and acquisition of tools to support testing

-Welcome to idea-t v2, a framework of 12 heuristics, with supporting information and activities, to help you with evaluating the design of tools to support testing.
+Welcome to idea-t v2, a framework of [12 heuristics](./How-To/Navigate-idea-t/QuickStart.md), with [supporting information and activities to help you navigate and answer the heuristic questions](./How-To/About-How-To-Folder.md), to help you with evaluating the design of tools to support testing.
 It is intended to help you with decisions, whether you build, commission, acquire or use testing tools.

 <details> <summary> Click here to see an idea-t schematic </summary>